WARW (FM)

-WARW is a Christian worship formatted radio station, licensed to Port Chester, New York, and is the Air 1 radio affiliate for Westchester County and the Connecticut Panhandle.
-The station is owned by Educational Media Foundation and its transmitter is located in New Rochelle, New York.
+WARW is a Christian worship formatted radio station, licensed to serve Port Chester, New York, owned by Educational Media Foundation.
+It is the Air 1 radio outlet for New York City, Westchester County, and the Connecticut Panhandle.
+The station's transmitter is located in New Rochelle, New York.

 History

 WARW went on the air in 1947 as WSTC-FM licensed to Stamford, Connecticut, and simulcasting WSTC.
 On February 19, 1974, the call letters were changed to WYRS and the station began programming an automated beautiful music format aimed at women using the moniker "Yours 96.7".
-At 6:00 p.m. on September 2, 1980 WYRS switched to a jazz format after WRVR in New York City had switched formats from jazz to country music.
+At 6:00 p.m. on September 2, 1980, WYRS switched to a jazz format after WRVR in New York City had switched formats from jazz to country music.
 On December 17, 1981, the station was sold to Radio Stamford Inc. The call letters were changed to WJAZ in 1987.
 In 1990, the format was changed to an oldies format of songs from 1954 to 1973 and the call letters changed to WQQQ with branding as "Q-96.7".
 From 1992 to 2006, the station was known as WKHL, branded as "Kool 96.7", with no change in format.
 On March 29, 2006, the station changed from oldies to classic hits as 96.7 The Coast under the WCTZ calls.
 The FCC approved an allocations shift to Port Chester, New York, in December 2006 which allowed the station greater access to New York City; at the time, the station still marketed itself strictly to a Fairfield County audience.

 On November 5, 2010, Educational Media Foundation announced they would be purchasing WCTZ and moving the transmitter to the Trump Plaza in New Rochelle, serving as the K-Love affiliate for New York City with the call letters WKLV-FM; the sale was completed in mid-May 2011, after which the station went silent for a few weeks to relocate its transmitter.